 < Back to A day at the Air Races – Part 1.

-Following his appearance at the National Air Races in America in 1930, Richard ‘Batchy’ Atcherley’s return to this event in 1931 was eagerly awaited.
+Following his appearance at the National Air Races in America in 1930, a return visit by Richard ‘Batchy’ Atcherley in 1931 was eagerly awaited.
 Reports of his involvement in that year’s aerial extravaganza began in June, when former US Navy Lieutenant Al Williams, “speed king of the United States”, “cabled that the British Air Ministry had approved Atcherley’s participation in the American air classic”.

 Air Ministry approval was of course necessary as Richard was a serving member of the RAF.
 The go-ahead was given more readily on this second occasion, after Richard’s success at the show of the previous year did the RAF’s reputation no harm at all.
 Richard was based at Amman in the Middle East, and had to fly home to England in his own plane before sailing to North America.
 He departed from Liverpool on 14 August 1931 aboard the Canadian Pacific Duchess Of Bedford, which was bound for Quebec and Montreal, paying for the trip himself.
 He arrived at Quebec on 21 August, and according to the information recorded by Canadian immigration officials, he declared his ‘race or people’ as Welsh (which was true, as his direct male line ancestry went back to David Jones of Wales).